splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 ## 4. Set up a local Docker Repository

 As part of this workshop we going to use some of the advanced instrumentation features, and will add some annotations to our code to get even more valuable data from our Java application.
-Kubernetes need to pull these images form somewhere, so lets setup a local repository so Kubernetes can pull the local images.
+Kubernetes need to pull these images from somewhere, so lets setup a local repository, so Kubernetes can pull these local images.

 {{< tabs >}}
 {{% tab title="Install Docker Repository" %}}